 The second motorcycle was driven by Ricardo Suazo, 25, of Paterson.
 As he drove his

 motorcycle through the fatal collision scene, Suazo crashed his motorcycle into the garbage truck and struck four Union City police officers, authorities said.

 Suazo was taken by Emergency Medical Services to Christ Hospital where he was treated and released into the custody of Hudson County Sheriff’s Officers, police said.

-Suazo has been charged with three counts of assault by auto and one count of assault by auto.
+Suazo has been charged with four counts of assault by auto.
 He is scheduled to appear in CJR Court on Friday, October 6, 2017 at 1:30 p.m.

 “My heart goes out to the family of Sean Lemus who died in this tragic accident,” Union City Mayor Brian Stack said in a statement.

 “I’d also like to ask everyone to keep the injured officers in their thoughts and prayers as these officers recover from their injuries.”

 “All of the involved officers did an outstanding job responding to this fatal accident, providing medical assistance to the injured Union City officers and arresting the motorcyclist who crashed into them,” add Hudson County Sheriff Frank Schillari.

 “Our hearts go out to the Lemus family and we pray for the speedy recovery of the officers.”

 Furthermore, Hudson County Prosecutor Esther Suarez thanked all the law enforcement agencies who assisted with the incident, which also included the Secaucus, North Bergen, West New York and Weehawken Police Departments, as well as the Department of Homeland Security Investigations.